0x00000010/gogos-dna-registry/README.md

 You can create a `mainnet` env when you're ready to go to production.

-All `*.env` files are ignored by version control so you can't accidently commit secrets.
+All `*.env` files are ignored by version control so you can't accidentally commit secrets.

 ### Deploying